 Days begin with breakfast and happy songs in Tucker Inn, followed by a short service in our chapel by the lake.
 After dinner almost anything can happen.
 Relay races, horse shows, Christmas parties, tribal competitions, sock wars and clandestine ice-cream parties are typical.
 And then finally – well after Taps – we might sneak out for a late night raid on the Trading Post or another cabin.

 These will be times—shared with friends—that you will never forget.

 We Keep Busy at Camp

 Mornings are filled with two scheduled activities and an optional activity period, before a tasty lunch and rest time.
 The afternoon is spent in two more scheduled activities and free time.
-Out of camp excursions are spent in backpacking, canoeing, kayaking, water skiing, rafting and climbing trips.
+Out of camp excursions are spent in backpacking, canoeing, kayaking, mountain biking, rafting and climbing trips.

 A positive attitude is projected throughout the day.
 The emphasis is on do, rather than don’t.
 We believe that we were given a wonderful world and we have a lot of fun living in it.

 Every night after supper there is a special evening activity, and the activity is usually a competition between the tribes.
 The tribal competitions are an important opportunity to learn both cooperation and competition.
 They are also a lot of fun!

 More than most camps we know of, Merri-Mac is a camper driven program.
 The tribal leaders, honor campers, princess court, spirits of good cheer and sportsmanship, and even the princess herself are decided by the campers.
 Each of these becomes an opportunity for campers to recognize particular character types and leadership abilities and is an important way of calling to a girl’s attention her own abilities and talents.

 One of the exceptions to this is our Merri-Mac Council, where the counselors will award our White Feather promotions.